GAGGIUINO/gaggiuino.github.io/docs/guides/interface-screen.md

   <img width="500" alt="image" src="https://github.com/user-attachments/assets/8724315e-99c0-4e59-8242-e98b0531ee6c">
   <!-- tabs:end -->

-Slide the screen over the upper retention posts and then down the rest of the way.
+Place the screen onto the upper posts first as they have a retention feature.
 Ensure the wires settle below the surface of the housing and screen PCB, and are not pinched under the connectors.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/2d059c58-a688-409c-9bd9-183443854bc7">